saldanaj27/compass/README.md

   compass

-  Hey Javier.
+  Hey Alex.
 Here's where things stand:

   Goals:
-    Land FAANG Job (3/8 tasks) — due 2026-04-30
+    Build ML Portfolio (3/8 tasks) — due 2026-05-01
-    Master System Design (1/5 tasks)
+    Learn Transformers from Scratch (1/6 tasks)

   Tasks: 2 due today | 1 overdue | 10 active

   Talk to me, or type /help for commands.

-  > I haven't touched the system design stuff in a week
+  > I haven't started the transformer implementation yet

-  You said system design was your biggest weakness three weeks ago.
-  What specifically is making you avoid it?

-  > I don't know where to start, it feels overwhelming

-  Start with one thing: pick a single system (URL shortener, chat app) and design it on paper for 30 minutes.
-No pressure to get it right.
+  That's been on your list for 10 days.
+You said you understood the attention mechanism conceptually but hadn't coded it.
+  What's the actual blocker — is it the math or the PyTorch setup?

+  > the math honestly, I keep re-reading the paper and getting lost

+  Stop re-reading.
+Open a notebook and implement scaled dot-product attention in 20 lines of NumPy first.
+No PyTorch, no full model.
-  Can you do that today?
+  Just Q, K, V matrices and the attention formula.
+Can you do that tonight?

-  > yeah I can do that after lunch
+  > yeah that sounds way more manageable

   Good.
+Once that clicks, the rest is just stacking layers.
+  What time are you sitting down to do it?

+  > after dinner, around 8

-I'll ask you about it next time.
-Which system are you picking?
+  I'll ask you about it tomorrow.
+Go make it work.

-  > URL shortener

-  Solid choice, it's a classic starter.
-Go do it after lunch.

   > /done 12